2023 Nigerien coup d'état: International

 The United States formally referred to the coup as "an effort to seize power by force and to disrupt the constitution," stopping short of describing it as a coup, as doing so would entail a withdrawal of economic aid and military assistance, including existing drone and military bases, to the nation.
 It expressed support for ECOWAS and warned the junta against harming Bazoum and those detained with him, stressing that it would hold them responsible for such an action.
 On 15 August, a Pentagon spokesperson referred to the events as an "attempted coup".

 The Chinese foreign ministry expressed support for Bazoum and called for a diplomatic resolution to the crisis but did not directly condemn the coup or refer to the event as one.
 The EU and France withheld financial and development aid to Niger and suspended all security cooperation agreements with the country.
 France stated that it continued to recognize Bazoum as the "sole president" of Niger.

-Yevgeny Prigozhin, the head of the Russian private mercenary Wagner Group that has operated in neighboring Mali and supplanted France in combating the country's own jihadist insurgency, praised the coup and called it part of Niger's fight against its "colonizers."
+Yevgeny Prigozhin, the head Wagner Group that has operated in Mali and supplanted France in combating Mali's jihadist insurgency, praised the coup and called it part of Niger's fight against its "colonizers."
 Prigozhin's statements contrasted with the official line given by the Russian government, with President Vladimir Putin's spokesperson Dmitry Peskov calling the coup a "serious concern" and calling for all sides "to show restraint" and for "the fastest possible return to legal order," while subsequently criticizing intervention by non-regional forces as "ineffective."
 Mykhailo Podolyak, an adviser to Ukrainian President Volodymyr Zelenskyy, alleged that Russia was behind the coup in Niger.

 Human Rights Watch called on the Nigerien military to provide a clear timeline for a return to civilian rule and uphold citizens' rights to democratic elections.
-The AU also demanded that the military return to barracks in fifteen days and restore civilian rule following a meeting of its Peace and Security Council.
+The AU also demanded that the military return to barracks in 15 days and restore civilian rule following a meeting of its Peace and Security Council.
 The UN announced that it had suspended its humanitarian operations in the country, but later clarified that it was still delivering aid to Niger but was not in contact with the military.
-Meanwhile, the Indigenous People of Biafra (IPOB) led by Nnamdi Kanu declared their support for the coup, hailing the coup plotters for fighting against neo-colonialism and imperialism.

 The military junta of Myanmar expressed support for the coup.